Staff Profile

 In addition to conducting research and teaching in linguistics, I am SELLL's academic lead for employability and engagement.
 I'm always looking for ways to improve students' experiences at university, especially for students from 'non-traditional' or 'widening participation' backgrounds, as I was a first-generation university student.

 I am also interested in sharing linguistics with wider audiences outside academia.
-I have written for The Conversation and Babel, spoken on Voice of Islam DAB radio, and I am shortlisted for the AHRC-BBC New Generation Thinkers scheme 2023.
+I am one of the 2023 cohort of AHRC-BBC New Generation Thinkers and I have written for The Conversation and Babel, as well as speaking on Voice of Islam DAB radio.

 Past academic positions